adamontherun/xCodeGenerateDescriptionPlugin/README.md

 ## Usage
 1. In the .h file of your class, select all the properties you want included in your - (NSString *)description method.
-2. In the edit menu select Make Description or Cmd + Ctrl + m
+2. In the edit menu select Make Description
 3. Plugin will do all the work for you.

 .h